codehubasa/My_Portfolio/README.md

 ## Tech Stack ⚙

-This project has been developed using the following technologies.
+This project has been developed using the following technologies:-
 - HTML5
 - CSS
 - Node.js